SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/admin/edituser.helpnotification.md

 * **New message in request**: Check here to be notified each time a new message arrives for one of your requests.

-* **Request escalated**: Check here to be notified when one of your requests is escalated, i.e. forwarded to another request handler under the rules defined for escalation (see [Work with escalation levels][2]).
+* **Request escalated**: Check here to be notified when one of your requests is escalated, i.e. forwarded to another request handler under the [rules defined for escalation][2].

 * **Request activated**: Check here to be notified when one of your requests is activated, i.e. is given the **Open** status again after having been **Postponed** or **Closed**.